hackgvl/nights/.github/ISSUE_TEMPLATE/promotion.md

   - [ ] Any street closures due to festivals, events at The Well, or downtown construction
   - [ ] Expectations for coming and going from rooms and social area
   - [ ] Accessibility - confirm handicap accessible parking and access to the building

+## Past Notes
+See our earlier [Promotion](https://github.com/hackgvl/nights/issues?q=promotion+in%3Atitle+is%3Aissue) issues for past notes and context.